NATASHA-ct/BOOTSTRAP-PORTFOLIO/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Name
+PORTFOLIO BUILD-UP (Bootstrap)

 > Description the project.
+Using bootstrap to build a basic portfolio

 ## Built With

-- Major languages
-- Frameworks
+- Html , Css
-- Technologies used
+- Bootstrap

 ## Live Demo (if available)